 However, because celiac disease involves the activation of the immune system and the damage to the lining of the intestine, which gluten intolerance does not, the only way to know for sure, is the biopsy of the small intestine.

-As I said above, because there is no easy and straight-forward way to diagnosis gluten intolerance, it's recommended to first rule out celiac disease and then base the diagnosis on the symptoms.
+Again, because there is no easy and straight-forward way to diagnosis gluten intolerance, it's recommended to first rule out celiac disease and then base the diagnosis on the symptoms.

-Bottom Line on Gluten Intolerance vs. Celiac Disease
+🍑Bottom Line on Gluten Intolerance Symptoms

 If you think you might have celiac disease or gluten intolerance, talk to your doctor.